rahulphaltankar/ADO-AI-Dependency-Tracker/README.md

 ## 🔒 Security & Compliance

+- OAuth 2.0 authentication for enhanced security with Azure DevOps
 - GDPR-compliant data processing
 - Role-based access control
 - Data anonymization options
 - Audit logging for all actions
+- No storage of long-lived personal access tokens (with OAuth)

 ## 🔍 Implementation Phases